chandrachowdaiah/Jitsi/README.md

 	$ npm install

-3. Start the development server
+3. Start the development server and application can be accessed at https://localhost:8080

 	$ cd jitsi-meet